-Facilities that are able to, can provide amendments to separations within a financial year up to the acceptance of their July (current financial year) extract.
+Facilities that are able to, can provide electronic amendments to separations within a financial year up to the acceptance of their July (current financial year) extract.
 For example, if a change is made to data for a patient separated on 3 May 2022 on HBCIS after their June data has been submitted to the SSB, then the amendment will be included in the July extract.
 Amendments to separations for the previous financial year cannot be submitted electronically by HBCIS hospitals after the July extract (current financial year) has been completed and accepted.

-Private facilities (those unable to provide amendments) can make amendments to separations within a financial year up to 4th September of the next financial year.
-Thus, a change to data for a patient separated on 3 May 2022 can be accepted by the SSB up to 4th September 2022.
+Private facilities (those unable to provide electronic amendments) can request for manual amendments to separations within a financial year up to 4th September of the next financial year.
+Thus, a change to data for a patient separated on 3 May 2022 can be made by the SSB up to 4th September 2022.